finalverse/libra2-core/RUST_SECURE_CODING.md

-# Secure Coding for Aptos Core
+# Secure Coding for Libra2

 These Rust Secure Coding Guidelines are essential for anyone contributing to Aptos, reflecting our security-first approach.
 As Aptos is built with a primary focus on security, these guidelines, derived and adapted from ANSSI's Secure Rust Guidelines, are integral to maintaining the high standards of safety and robustness in aptos-core.
 Aptos contributors are encouraged to thoroughly understand and apply these principles in their work.